-Image Analysis to Advance Lysosomal Signaling in Neurodegenerative Diseases My project is entirely in-person.
+Image Analysis to Advance Lysosomal Signaling in Neurodegenerative Diseases

 This project is concerned with understanding of how injured lysosomes are repaired and renewed following injury, and allows students to become familiar with several key techniques in cell biology and associated software packages.
 Specifically, the student will help identify novel proteins involved in membrane repair and lysophagy after lysosomal damage; identification of these proteins will help understand whether failure of lysosomal regeneration contributes to waste accumulation and other pathological events in age-dependent neurodegenerations or lysosomal storage diseases.
 The successful applicant will be trained in a series of tasks adjusted for successful progression.